nkaplan4250/PROMdateNK/README.md

 Last commit: Mar 10, 2017
 28d746169d6f328b415295b037a696ce3a58ec96

-Both of which were downloaded to a Linux VM that was setup for use and testing of the PROMdate i was building.
+Both of which were downloaded to a Linux VM that was setup for use and testing of the PROMdate I was building.
-It contains everything I needed or thought I might
+It contains everything I needed or thought I might, which may or may not have turned out to be true

 I have added support of AtMega328P (as of March 2019) and added Documentation and Resources folder which contains some additional instructions for programing the Teensy++ and use of the PROMdate (though these are spesic to my VM which i would be happy to share just make a pull request or something)